KrzysiekJa/knn-on-health/README.md

 ## Breast cancer analysis problem

-I created a project focused on finding decision making model for predicting of breast cancer, with use of KNearestNeighbors method.
+Created project is focused on finding decision making model (classifier) for predicting whether breast cancer is benign or malignant, with use of KNearestNeighbors method from scikit-learn package and own design perceptron.
 Learning was made on Wisconsin dataset.
-Proces resulted in 0.967 accuracy.
+Proces resulted in obtaining a model with predicting ability higher than 0.99 accuracy.

 ### Dataset information